carolineberger/log-viewer-analysis/README.md

 # Log Viewer Analysis

-A Streamlit app for visualizing and analyzing notebook diffs from log snapshots.
+A Streamlit app for building a timeline of Jupyter notebook snapshots and the prompts that drove each change.
+Upload a sequence of `.ipynb` files to visualize how a notebook evolved over time, paired with the prompts that produced each version.
+Diffs can optionally be enriched with AI-generated annotations that describe what changed at each step.

 ## Features